letzya/tyk-docs/tyk-docs/content/tyk-self-managed.md

 {{< note success >}}
 **Note**
-If you are not using systemd or Docker, please consult your Operating System documentation for controlling the number of File Descriptors available for your process.
+If you are not using *systemd* or Docker, please consult your Operating System documentation for controlling the number of File Descriptors available for your process.
 {{< /note >}}

 #### File modification at runtime

-Understanding what files are created or modified by the Dashboard and Gateway during runtime can be important if you are running infrastructure orchestration systems such as Puppet, which may erroneously see such changes as problems which need correcting.
+Understanding what files are created or modified by the Dashboard and Gateway during runtime can be important if you are running infrastructure orchestration systems such as Puppet, which may erroneously see such changes as problems that need correcting.

 *   Both the Gateway and Dashboard will create a default configuration file if one is not found.
 *   Dashboard will write the license into the configuration file if you add it via the UI.